 About Chateau de Robert le Diable

-It takes its name from ‘Robert the Devil’ who according to some was Robert I, Duke of Normandy, the father of William the Conqueror.
-However, there is no evidence that this person was involved in the construction.
+Chateau de Robert le Diable was built during the 11th and 12th centuries and stands on a hill which dominated the River Seine, the view extending over the whole Rouen region making it a particularly strategic location.
+The castle takes its name from ‘Robert the Devil’ who according to some was Robert I, Duke of Normandy, the father of William the Conqueror.
+However, there is no evidence that this person was involved in the castle’s construction.